0racle/raku-Inline-J/README.md

 To install this module you need to have J already installed.
 See the [J Software Wiki](https://code.jsoftware.com/wiki/System/Installation) for more info.

-The module will attempt to locate the `bin` path where J shared lib is located.
+During installation of this module, it will attempt to locate the `bin` path where J shared lib is located.
 It will search the most common install locations for POSIX or Windows depending on your system.
-Alternatively, you can export the `bin` location the environment variable `JBINPATH`.
+Alternatively, you can export the `bin` location the environment variable `JBINPATH` before installation.

 GETTING STARTED
 ===============